tocchan/guildhall/mp2/c29/assignments/a02/physics_structure.md

    friend class Physics2D;

    public:
-      void Destroy(); // helper for destroying myself (uses owner to mark self for destruction)
+      void Destroy();                             // mark self for destruction, and mark collider as destruction

       void TakeCollider( Collider2D* collider );  // takes ownership of a collider (destroying my current one if present)

-      void SetPosition( vec2 position );
+      void SetPosition( vec2 position );          // update my position, and my colliders world position

    public:
       Physics2D* m_system;     // which scene created/owns this object
       Collider2D* m_collider;

       vec2 m_worldPosition;     // where in the world is this rigidbody

    private:
-      ~Rigidbody2D(); // destroys the collider
+      ~Rigidbody2D();           // assert the collider is already null };
-};
 ```